hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

 ## Requesting support

-To start with, the request for support **must be made well before the tournament actually commences play.** There are no specific timelines for this, but we recommend at least two to three weeks before play commences to account for delays in the screening process.

-If your tournament satisfies the [eligibility criteria](#eligibility), you can make a request for support by sending an email to the account support team via [tournaments@ppy.sh](mailto:tournaments@ppy.sh) with the following information:
+This section details the procedures hosts must follow to receive official support.
+It is assumed that tournaments requesting support already satisfy the [eligibility criteria](#eligibility-criteria).

+### 2. Screening

+In most cases, the screening email is the first step in the official tournament support process.
+At a high level, hosts **must** email [tournaments@ppy.sh](mailto:tournaments@ppy.sh) before bracket-stage matches begin with a screening request.
+Hosts **should** account for a two-week turnaround time for these requests.

+The screening email **must** contain:

-- A brief description of your tournament, including any applicable dates, game modes, and any other appropriate features
+- A brief description of your tournament, including any applicable dates, game modes, and any other appropriate features.
-- Any links to:
+- Where applicable, links to:
   - The forum thread located under the [Tournaments forum](https://osu.ppy.sh/community/forums/55) that announces/details your tournament.
     - For regional tournaments, the thread may be created in the appropriate language subforum.
   - Public Discord servers or any other off-site chatrooms used for the event.